Qubits01/nspcmp/README.md

 # nspcmp
-This python script will compare all ncas of two nsp files and determine if they are identical.
+This python script will compare all ncas of two nsp files and determine if they are all identical.
 It does so without extracting or decrypting the files.

 ## Usage